 What is the weakest coffee drink?

-Surprisingly, an espresso is the weakest.
-A single espresso shot will contain the least amount of caffeine, but in terms of taste, it is the very strongest.
+Surprisingly for those who drink coffee, an espresso is the weakest.
+A single shot of espresso will contain the least amount of caffeine, but in terms of taste, it is the very strongest.

 Which of these two coffees is easier to make at home?

 If you're choosing whether to make a cappuccino vs macchiato then it's worth considering how much work you're willing to put in.

 Generally, a macchiato should be easier as there's less milk content, and you only need to produce the thin layer of milk foam which can be difficult at first.